Find Affordable College Courses

 Brookdale Community College ranked #10 on this year’s Best Value Public Health Schools in the Middle Atlantic Region list.
 Located in the rural area of Lincroft, Brookdale Community College is a public school with a moderately-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at Brookdale Community College are $9,554 a year.
+Out-of-state tuition fees for undergraduate students at Brookdale Community College are $9,554 per year.

 Read full report on Public Health at Brookdale Community College